Stockholm Royal Seaport

 Purpose and goal

 The purpose of Cities4PEDs is to further develop knowledge related to how energy-positive districts, known as PEDs, can be implemented.
-The goal is to develop tools and knowledge and identify instruments that can be used to facilitate cities’ implementation of PEDs.

 The project will do this by: